somejeff/escaperoom/rotarytelephone/README.md

 # Rotary Phone Puzzle

+# Scenario
+1. Player picks up the phone, and dials a number (determined by clues)
+2. If the number is correct, the puzzle is solved, code is read out to player over phone speaker.
+3. Alternatively, RPI could trigger other event such as unlocking a box

 ## 📝 TODO
 * Record individual digits as mp3s
 * Improve Server flow to be more like an IVR